 Papaya protects your liver from the virus and toxins.
 It also reduces the risk of liver cancer due to its antiproliferative and anticancer properties.
 (11)

 12. Papaya helps to Prevent Colon Cancer

-Starting from improving your general health, papaya helps to boost immunity, prevent allergy, good for your eyes, skin and for your liver, digestive system.
-Papaya Helps to prevent many stomach ailments and also a good choice for cardiac patients.
-Papaya is useful to reduce inflammation in many chronic diseases, helps in wound healing and may prevent colon cancer.
+Starting from improving your general health, papaya helps to boost immunity, prevent allergy, good for your eyes, skin, and for your liver, digestive system.
+Papaya Helps to prevent many stomach ailments and is also a good choice for cardiac patients.
+Papaya is useful to reduce inflammation in many chronic diseases, helps in wound healing, and may prevent colon cancer.

 Though the papaya is a nutritious vegetable and/or fruit, it has certain adverse effects like-

-The latex present in papaya may irritate and may provoke some allergic reaction in hypersensitive individuals.
+The latex present in papaya may irritate and may provoke some allergic reactions in hypersensitive individuals.

 So, it is advised to take both the forms of papayas, as a vegetable and as a fruit, in moderate amounts but on a regular basis to achieve maximum health benefits.
 Hypersensitive or allergic persons should avoid the vegetable and/ or fruit.

 Also, Read – Top 10 healthy snacks ideas